gadzooks/weather-expressjs-api/README.md

 - specify JWT_TOKEN_SECRET that was used above as env variable for expressjs
 - via middleware decode the token and verify that client has access to that path

+- you can decode a JWT token here https://www.jstoolset.com/jwt to see how it looks

 ```sh
 # set up skeleton files with
 npx express-generator